 - as a preventative, i.e. in case the pupil develops symptoms during the school day; - if the pupil is taking other prescribed or non-prescribed medication, i.e. only one non-prescription medication will be administered at a time; - Any requirement for a non-prescription medication to be administered during school hours for longer than 48 hours must be accompanied by a Doctor's note.
 In the absence of a Doctor's note and if following the administration of a non-prescription medication symptoms have not begun to lessen in the first 48 hours the school will advise the parent to contact their Doctor.
 If symptoms have begun to alleviate, the medication can continue to be administered at home out of school hours.
-Under very exceptional circumstances where the continued administration of a non-prescribed medication is required to keep the pupil in school and this requirement has not been documented by a medical professional the school will continue to administer medication at their own discretion. - A request to administer the same or a different non-prescription medication that is for the same/initial condition will not be repeated for 2 weeks after the initial episode; and not for more than 2 episodes per term - it will be assumed that the prolonged expression of symptoms requires medical intervention, and parents/guardians will be advised to contact their Doctor. - Skin creams and lotions will only be administered in accordance with the Schools Intimate Care Policy and procedures. - Medication that is sucked i.e. coughs sweets or lozenges, will not be administered by the school. - if parents/guardians have forgotten to administer non-prescription medication that is required before school requests to administer will be at the discretion of the school and considered on an individual basis.
+Under very exceptional circumstances where the continued administration of a non-prescribed medication is required to keep the pupil in school and this requirement has not been documented by a medical professional the school will continue to administer medication at their own discretion. - A request to administer the same or a different non-prescription medication that is for the same/initial condition will not be repeated for 2 weeks after the initial episode; and not for more than 2 episodes per term it will be assumed that the prolonged expression of symptoms requires medical intervention, and parents/guardians will be advised to contact their Doctor. - Skin creams and lotions will only be administered in accordance with the Schools Intimate Care Policy and procedures. - Medication that is sucked i.e. coughs sweets or lozenges, will not be administered by the school.